vatpac-technology/pilot-resources/docs/flight-planning/routeselection.md

 |  | FL245 |

 !!! note
-    When planning to operate VFR outside CTA at 3,000ft AMSL or below, you may select any desired altitude.
+    When planning to operate VFR outside CTA at 3,000ft AMSL or below, you may select any desired altitude without regard for the table above.

 !!! tip
     These rules apply to pilots at the flight planning stage.
 Once airborne, you may request climb to non-standard levels, subject to surrounding traffic and ATC requirements.